This is a review about the best lightweight hiking boots of 2023.

 > Heavy

-Salewa is a very well-regarded mountaineering brand, and the Salewa Mountain Trainer Mid GTX doesn’t hide this pedigree.
+Salewa is a very well-regarded mountaineering brand, and the Salewa Mountain Trainer Lite Mid GTX doesn’t hide this pedigree.

 The profile of the boot immediately screams mountaineering, with an aggressive tread and great support for the ankle and arches of the feet.